From the Principal

 However, it is arguably even more important, as parents and teachers charged with the responsibility of keeping our students safe, that we ensure that all students are educated about how to use technology safely.
 All technology is certainly not safe, but together we can empower students to use technology safely.

 The dangers of technology for our Senior students is real – but ‘banning’ it is not the solution.

 So, should you wish to keep your teen safe and empower them to engage with technology in a safe and secure manner – use this link to register for our FREE ‘Tech Event’ now!

-I urge you - do not miss this FREE opportunity to hear from ‘the experts’ how you can keep your Senior student safe from the dangers of technology.
+Do not miss this FREE opportunity to hear from Brett Lee a leading expert and speaker in the cybersafety field about how you can keep your Senior student safe from online dangers.

 Head of Senior School

 From the Middle School

 How great were Endless Praise!?
 The music was awesome and the message inspiring, however, the highlight for me was seeing the ACC community mingle.
 There was a great feel; one of the new staff described as a “real village atmosphere”.
 This definitely one of the strengths of our college and one of the things that makes it a privilege to be part of.

 These next two weeks are busy ones for the Middle Schoolers: the Year 8s head of on their camp next week and the 7s and 9s start NAPLAN 2019.
 I would personally like to thank Mr Sheumack for all the work he does preparing camps and the staff that will be going under the leadership of Mr Hinze.
 Camps are an integral part of the way we build culture at ACC.
 I pray that next week is a safe, productive and enjoyable time for all taking part.